Last Updated on October 13, 2024 by Soumya

 Palazzo Re Enzo

 Palazzo Re Enzo was built as an extension to Palazzo del Podesta.
-It was originally called the New Palace but later named after Enzio of Sardinia, son of Frederick II who was imprisoned here from 1249 until his death in 1272.
+It was initially called the New Palace but was later named after Enzio of Sardinia, son of Frederick II, who was imprisoned here from 1249 until he died in 1272.

 Palazzo d’Accursio